Polish Shotgun Accident | 4 rules to not get shot

 Quick Summary

 The four universal rules of firearm safety are: 1.
-Treat all guns as loaded.
-2. Maintain muzzle discipline.
+Treat all firearms as loaded.
+2. Never point a firearm at anything you are not willing to destroy.
 3. Keep your finger off the trigger until ready to fire.
 4. Be sure of your target and what is beyond it.
-Most firearm 'accidents' are negligent discharges due to human error, not mechanical failure.
+Understanding the difference between Accidental Discharges (mechanical) and Negligent Discharges (human error) is crucial for preventing accidents.

 Chapters